sophiechou1/sophiechou1.github.io/experience.md

 ### JustLead Tutor | May 2023 - July 2023
 **Knoxville.
 TN - Emerald Youth Foundation**
-- My summer job before the start of my sophomore year, I worked as a tutor for economically disadvantaged children from South Knoxville.
+- I worked as a tutor for economically disadvantaged children from South Knoxville as my summer job before the start of my sophomore year.
 I tutored four kids aged 6-10 in math and reading to increase proficiency before the start of the following school year.
 This job was incredibly gratifying as it was amazing to see the growth and impact I had on children who are behind in their education.
 Through this role I learned patience and further developed my communication skills.